 This story resembles the fairy tale of Cinderella.

 In it, a stepmother neglected her husband’s daughter and cared only for herself and both of her own daughters.

 Likewise, here, the client’s stepmother apparently tried to acquire the client’s property for her own benefit.
 As the trustee, the stepmother has repeatedly failed to distribute the real properties as the trust required.

 Initially, the client knew of only one property in Ukraine.
 Strikingly, we discovered many more luxury properties in the client’s favor.

 Consequently, we filed a lawsuit for recognition of the client’s Ukrainian real estate title with a Kyiv City district court.

-Since April 2020, the Ukrainian court of first instance has appointed five hearings so far, but then unfortunately postponed all of them.
+Since April 2020, the Ukrainian court of first instance has appointed seven hearings so far, but then unfortunately postponed all of them.
 So, the court case is still pending.

 Private International Law

 Involving various foreign elements, this case is subject to private international law.

 The Ukrainian court is, of course, to apply Ukrainian law, especially, the Act of Ukraine on International Private Law.
 Its most relevant articles are 70-72.
 They apply, among other things, to Ukrainian real estate.